juju/juju-gui-charm/README.md

    just dragging and dropping a bundle YAML file to the GUI canvas.
 6. It allows for logging in into the GUI via a timed token.
 This is used, for instance, by Juju Quickstart to allow automatic user's authentication.
-7. It allows deploying local charms by proxying browser HTTPS connections to the Juju HTTPS API backend.
+7. It supports deploying local charms by proxying browser HTTPS connections to the Juju HTTPS API backend.
 This also includes retrieving and listing local charms' files.